 Once the plan is in place, eCommerce marketing managers work with web developers to make changes and updates to their companies’ websites.
 They are also responsible for ensuring all online transactions follow government regulations and meet company-wide goals.
 As they execute their website marketing plans, eCommerce managers are expected to monitor performance and make changes based on market research.

 Training and oversight

-Ecommerce managers are generally involved with interviewing, recruiting and training new marketing executives.
-They’ll supervise the executives once they’re trained and allocate assignments to them.
+Ecommerce marketing managers are generally involved with interviewing, recruiting, and training new marketing executives.
+This position will supervise the executives once they are trained and allocate assignments to them.
 Most eCommerce marketing managers will also oversee vendor relationships relevant to the website.